 The intent of these rules is to regulate emissions of carbon dioxide ("CO2") and their potential to affect climate change.
-On June 19, 2019, the U.S. Environmental Protection Agency ("EPA") issued the Affordable Clean Energy ("ACE") Rule, which replaces the Clean Power Plan issued in 2015.
+On June 19, 2019, the U.S. Environmental Protection Agency ("EPA") issued the Affordable Clean Energy ("ACE") Rule, which replaced the Clean Power Plan issued in 2015.
+The ACE Rule, in turn, is now under reconsideration by the Biden Administration.